Installation Guide

 Use of these flags can give a significant performance boost where the compiler can effectively autovectorise.

 Be sure to use the recommended flags for your target architecture.
-For example, ARM platforms recommend using -mcpu
+In many cases,

-, while
+,

-PowerPC platforms prefer both -mcpu
+while PowerPC may use both -mcpu

 and -mtune